-Indeed, the Celtic Orthodox Church (the early Christian Church of the British Isles), underwent a sort of death and resurrection of its own.
+Indeed, the early Christian Church of the British Isles underwent a sort of death and resurrection of its own.
 It thrived and lived through a truly Golden Age.
 But slowly, the Roman Church forced the local Churches into it’s fold and subjected them to the Roman Church’s organization, structure and hierarchy.
 Ireland remained one of the last bastions of the early Christian Church preserving her as she had been founded in the British Isles by the early saints.

 The Roman Pope Adrian IV authorized the Norman invasion of Ireland by King Henry II of England beginning in 1169.
 Following several years of war, in 1172 the hierarchy of the Irish Church finally submitted to Henry II in the interest of political stability.
-Following this, the Irish Church (the last of the Celtic Churches) began to be assumed into to the Imperial Roman Church.
+Following this, the Irish Church (the last of the Orthodox Churches of the West) began to be assumed into to the Imperial Roman Church.

-But the spirit of Celtic Christianity was not annihilated completely.
+But the spirit of true Orthodox Christianity was not annihilated completely.
 That spirit remained vibrant in the people who carried on its traditions and who later protested the Roman Church during the Reformation.
-Unfortunately, the Reformation of its own force could not restore the sacramental life of the early Celtic Church.
+Unfortunately, the Reformation of its own force could not restore the sacramental life of the early Christian Church.

-In 1866, a Syrian Orthodox Bishop, Mar Boutros ibn Salmo Mesko (later Patriarch Mar Ignatius Peter IV of the Syriac Orthodox Church of Antioch) consecrated Jules Ferrette as Bishop with the intention that he restore an independent Orthodox Church in the Western (Celtic) tradition.
+In 1866, a Syrian Orthodox Bishop, Mar Boutros ibn Salmo Mesko (later Patriarch Mar Ignatius Peter IV of the Syriac Orthodox Church of Antioch) consecrated a Bishop with the intention that he restore an independent Orthodox Church in the Western tradition.
 Since that time, the former Christian Church of the British Isles has slowly regained her strength and bearings.
 She possesses the authentic seven sacraments handed down from the Apostles.
 She professes the Orthodox (same) faith of the early Christians.
 She is Apostolic.
 Her mission is to love as Christ loved.